AmiralPatate/FM23Data/README.md

 ## Comparer.tsv

 Shows the differences in values between the sources.
 The intended use is to see where the data differs and manually double check which is correct.
-Known limitations: If car name is too different, there's no match and no comparison; Unit conversion;
+Known limitations: If car name is too different, there's no match and no comparison; Unit conversion.

 ---